shapelets/khiva/doc/sphinx/source/text/data_formats.rst

 where the x features are calculated using all x values (independently for A and B), y features using all y values and so on.

-This form of DataFrame is also the expected input format to the feature selection algorithms (e.g. the :func:`tsfresh.select_features` function).